-Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: CSS 205, CNT 206, and CNT 216, minimum grade "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CNT 211 and CSS 205, minimum grade "C"

-This course teaches students to design and implement security solutions that reduce the vulnerability of computer networks.
+This course is dedicated to the management of network security.
+Students will learn how to design and implement security solutions that reduce the vulnerability of computer networks.
 The student is introduced to the various methods for defending a network.
-Topics include concepts, principles, types, packet filtering with ACLs and context-based access control, AAA, intrusion detection, VPN, and PIX firewall implementation.
-The student is also prepared for the Managing Cisco Network Security, Cisco PIX Firewall Advanced, and Security+ Exams.
+Topics include concepts, principles, types, packet filtering with ACLs and context based control, AAA, ASA firewall implementation, VPNs and incident response.
+The student is also prepared for the Managing Cisco Network Security and Security+ exams.
+The title of this course was previously Managing Network Security I.